bxlab/cmdb-quantbio/webpages/week9/index.md

 ## Applied Paper Example

 Please read the following paper,["Statistical Design and Analysis of RNA Sequencing Data"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2881125/), before class.
 Don't worry about understanding every equation; instead focus on the principles of experimental design that this paper highlights.
-Also specifically consider Figure 4.
+Specifically, be sure to take a look at Figure 4.